UNCG-CSE/Open_Source_Vul_Metrics/doc/progress_report2_10-31-19.md

 ## Main Goals

-We aim to successfully cross-reference GitHub commits with software vulnerabilities.
-In doing so, hopefully we can compute the average time it takes from when a vulnerability is discovered to when it is patched and a new software version is released to the public.
-Maybe we can relate repository activity with how quickly a software bug is fixed or with the severity of the vulnerability.
+We aim to explore the effects of software vulnerabilities on open source software, and vice versa.
+With these datasets we hope to cross-reference GitHub (or other VCS) commits with software vulnerabilities themselves, as a direct connection between the two datasets is not clearly defined.
+We intend to explore the interesting statistics between the vulnerabilities and software, including:
+- How long does it take for a software vulnerability to be patached / addressed with a new software release after it's discovery?
+- How does the rate of normal activity of an open source project repository relate to the time before addressing software vulnereabilities?
+- Do overractive development periods in open source software cause the creation of more software vulnerabilities?

 ## Seth Goodwin